zi-lin/zi-lin.github.io/index.md

 I'm an undergraduate student in the [**Department of Chinese language and literature**](http://chinese.pku.edu.cn/) at [**Peking University**](http://pku.edu.cn).
 I use Computational Linguistics methods to study morphology and semantics in Chinese.
 My work touches on the fields of Computational Linguistics, Natural Language Processing and Traditional Linguistics.

+I am applying for a PhD program for Fall 2019, please do not hesitate to contact me if you are interested!

 ## Education
 * The Department of Chinese Language and Literature, Peking University\\
 *Sept.
 2015 - Present*\\